KunFang93/SplMeso_PDAC_NC/README.md

 **mouse_analysis.R** will generate 1. the heatmap of genes highly expressed in both the splanchnic mesenchyme and CAFs compared to TRFs (upper block), and genes highly expressed in both the splanchnic mesenchyme and TRFs compared to CAFs (lower block).
+2. generate Dimplot for Eng.
-And the
+3. Find DEGs of 6 vs 0,1,13 clusters  and 4.UMAPs for different subtypes of fibroblasts in between IcreT and KPFIcreT tissues

 ## Instructions for use